atilacardoso/Laravel-Docker---Terraform---PHP-Apache-using-AWS-Resources/CONTRIBUTING.md

 ## How to Contribute

-Contributions to my project can be made in various forms, including reporting issues, submitting pull requests, and improving documentation.
+Contributions to this project can be made in various forms, including reporting issues, submitting pull requests, and improving documentation.
 Your involvement is welcome and highly appreciated!

 ## Reporting Issues